1999 Iranian student protests: Government and the press

 The control of the press that the Iranian government had was a result of the "dysfunctional dualism of political and ideological institutions".
-The struggle between conservative and moderate reform administration resulted in restriction of the press.
+The struggle between conservative and moderate reform administrations resulted in restrictions of the press.
 During this time period, Iran experienced an apparent struggle of power between reformist president Muhammad Khatami and the conservative leader of the Islamic republic, Ayatollah Ali Khamenei.
 In efforts to decrease support for the president's liberalization agenda, the judiciary closed down newspapers that expressed reformative views.
 The judiciary justified the closure of several publications on the basis of "factional issues ...
 The hardline judiciary close[d] reformist publications, while hardline ones that commit[ed] similar violations [were] rarely punished".
 The judiciary used press policies as a tool to promote conservative views.
 The judiciary was able to do this because press policies were vague and used to their benefit.
 Consequently, on 7 July 1999 the Salam daily was closed.
 The basis of the closure was because of a report revealing plans by the Ministry of Intelligence and Security to restrict the press.
 The editor of the newspaper faced "charges of spreading fabrications, disturbing public opinion, and publishing classified documents".
 The judicial sector of the Iranian government had clear objectives to eradicate the spread of reformative views by closing down publications that spread truth to the public however the judiciary distorted the information to enable their control of the press.

 The press in Iran, within the boundaries of the established order which consist of the president and the clerics has reflected throughout history intergovernmental debates.
 These debates are dictated by the structure of governance in the Islamic Republic and who holds power.
 The press under the Islamic Republic in Iran has never been free.
 The basis of the Islamic Republic ipso facto was established upon the forceful closure of nearly all the existing free press, in the mid-summer of 1980.
 The only period that the press was free was from February through July 1980.
 In addition, since the establishment of the Islamic Republic, the many publications have been connected ideologically to the political sectors that exist in the regime.
 Still publications that are considered to be pro-reform have endured consequence of closure.
 Although liberal publications face opposition by law, "they have remained resilient beneath the political undercurrents of the society, as the advocates of freedom of the press, freedom of speech, etc".
 Nevertheless, liberal independent publications were under risk of extinction due to the marginalization inflicted by the Islamic Republic in Iran.